-On this day, December 1, in 1955, Rosa Parks famously refused to move to the back of a Montgomery bus.
-This strategic gesture set off the 13-month Montgomery Bus Boycott, a mass protest that ended with the U.S. Supreme Court ruling that segregation on public buses was unconstitutional.
+On December 1, 1955, Parks famously refused to move to the back of a Montgomery bus, igniting the 13-month Montgomery Bus Boycott that ultimately led to the Supreme Court ruling declaring segregation on public transportation unconstitutional.
+But there’s more to know about what led to this moment– and the history after Ms. Parks helped launch a movement.

 But there’s more to know about what led to this moment– and the history after Ms. Parks helped launch a movement.